duncachunk1/ECSE-4320/HW3/README.md

 # Course Project #3: Memory and Storage Performance Profiling

 The objective of this project is to develop first-hands knowledge and deeper understanding on the performance of modern memory and storage devices.
+Through the utilization of publicly available software packages like Flexible IO Tester (FIO) and Intel Memory Latency Checker, we were able to whitness the trade-off between access latency and throughput.

 ## Table of Contents